-This Management's Discussion and Analysis ("MD&A") for Azucar Minerals Ltd. (formerly Almadex Minerals Limited) ("Azucar" or the "Company") has been prepared based on information known to management as of April 16, 2019.
-This MD&A is intended to help the reader understand the consolidated financial statements of Azucar.
+This Management's Discussion and Analysis ("MD&A") for Azucar Minerals Ltd. ("Azucar" or the "Company") has been prepared based on information known to management as of May 29, 2019.
+This MD&A is intended to help the reader understand the condensed consolidated interim financial statements of Azucar.

-Management is responsible for the preparation and integrity of the consolidated financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
-Management also ensures that information used internally or disclosed externally, including the consolidated financial statements and MD&A, is complete and reliable.
+Management is responsible for the preparation and integrity of the condensed consolidated interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
+Management also ensures that information used internally or disclosed externally, including the condensed consolidated interim financial statements and MD&A, is complete and reliable.

 The Company's board of directors follows recommended corporate-governance guidelines for public companies to ensure transparency and accountability to shareholders.
-The board's audit committee meets with management regularly to review the consolidated financial statements, including the MD&A, and to discuss other financial, operating and internal-control matters.
+The board's audit committee meets with management regularly to review the condensed consolidated interim financial statements, including the MD&A, and to discuss other financial, operating and internal-control matters.